deepflowio/docs/translate/translated/07-integration/03-output/01-query/01-sql.md

 # Introduction

-Provides a unified SQL interface to query all types of observability data, which can be used as a DataSource for Grafana or to implement your own GUI based on it.
+Provides a unified SQL interface to query all types of observability data.
+It can be used as a DataSource for Grafana or to implement your own GUI based on it.

-# SQL Service Endpoint
+# SQL Server Endpoint

 Get the service endpoint port number: